tahoe-lafs/magic-folder/docs/interface.rst

 GET ``/v1/magic-folder/<folder-name>/poll-remote``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Request an immediate scan of the Collective DMD and remote participants of the given folder.
+Request an immediate scan of the Collective and remote participants of the given folder.
 Returns an empty ``dict`` after the scan is complete.